aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imagewatermarkoptions/_index.md

 ---
 title: ImageWatermarkOptions
+linktitle: ImageWatermarkOptions
 second_title: Aspose.Words for Java API Reference
-description: Contains options that can be specified when adding a watermark with image.
+description: Contains options that can be specified when adding a watermark with image in Java.
 type: docs
 weight: 346
 url: /java/com.aspose.words/imagewatermarkoptions/